Being Who You Truly Are — And What Your Nervous System Has to Do With It

 Let these practices be small, gentle, and woven into your day.
 Remember, what works for you will be unique to you and your nervous system — give yourself permission to explore, to follow what feels good, and to let your body guide you.

-And life can begin to unfold from the inside out.
+So life can begin to unfold from the inside out.

 Julia Kyambi is a medical doctor turned intuitive guide.